Marlinski/libcbor/README.md

                             }
                         });
 ```

+**save** takes two parameters:
+* The key to identify the Object to be saved
+* the object itself

+**get** takes only one parameter that is the key used to save the object.
+By default it returns an Object but you can use
+the template <T> to force cast the object and avoid a manual casting.
+No check is done to ensure that the object saved is of
+the same type.

 Knowing that, every variable could be processed in-parser and would not require any variable outside, the final example would be a complete
 self-contained parser: